Cognigy/Documentation/docs/en/docs/ai/flow-nodes/generic-voice-nodes/session-speech-parameters-config.md

 ## Description

 <div class="divider"></div>
-The Session Speech Parameters Config node enables the change of speech parameters during the flow.
+The Session Speech Parameters - Config Node enables the change of speech parameters during the flow.
 <br/><br/>
 When executed, the settings will apply for the remainder of the session.
 <br/><br/>